Viraj61968/Viraj61968/README.md

 # Hi there! 👋 Welcome to my GitHub Profile

 ## About Me
 I'm a passionate QA Engineer and Software Testing Enthusiast with hands-on experience in manual and automation testing.
-Over the past one years, I have worked on enhancing my skills in tools like Selenium, TestNG, and Tesseract OCR, while also exploring parallel testing and database integration with Selenium WebDriver.

 ## Skills
 - **Automation Tools**: Selenium WebDriver, TestNG, Maven